sauldesigns/today-rn/README.md

 # Today

-Today is a cross-platform cloud-enabled mobile application powered by React Native (Front-End) and Google Firebase (Back-End).
+Today is a cross-platform cloud-enabled mobile application powered by React Native (Frontend) and Google Firebase (Backend).

 The application was built with simplicity in mind and help deliver the latest news.